Comprehensive surgical care

 - Conduct a nursing assessment and discuss any concerns you have about your care

-- Introduce you to anesthesia personnel and discuss your anesthesia options (for hospital-based interviews)
+- Introduce you to anesthesia personnel and discuss your anesthesia options

 - Set a time and place to arrive on your day of surgery

-If you need to reschedule your pre-admission interview, call our surgical scheduling staff at (603) 421-2161.
+To reschedule your pre-admission interview, call our scheduling staff at (603) 421-2161.

 Before surgery

-- Don’t smoke after midnight.
+- Don’t smoke after midnight

-- Don’t apply makeup or lotions.
+- Don’t apply makeup or lotions

-- Leave valuables, including your wallet or purse, at home.
+- Leave valuables, including your wallet or purse, at home

-- Make plans for someone to drive you home and stay with you for 24 hours after surgery.
+- Make plans for someone to drive you home and stay with you for 24 hours after surgery

 Guidelines for medications

-- Don’t take any diuretics (fluid pills).
+- Don’t take any diuretics

-The day of surgery
+On the day of surgery

 After surgery